Behavior, Characteristics, Reproduction, Effects of the poison, What does it eat?

 One of the most important peculiarities of the species is that it has, on each side of its head, a pit or depression called fossa lorealis, located between the eye and the snout, which the snake uses to detect potential prey that emits infrared radiation.

-The loreal pit or thermoreceptor cavity is used by crotaline snakes to perceive from a distance, and even in complete darkness, to perceive animals that feed on the heat radiated by their own bodies.
+The loreal pit or thermoreceptor cavity is used by crotaline snakes to perceive from a distance, and even in complete darkness, animals that feed on the heat radiated by their own bodies.

-It is not exclusive to the velvet snake because this fossette is possessed by several genera of the Viperidae family.
+The loreal pit is not exclusive to the fer-de-lance and this fossette is possessed by several genera of the Viperidae family.

 Mating in this species occurs at various times of the year, and apparently biannually, but is related to the time of the heaviest rainfall.
 Gestation takes 180 to 240 days.

-The young are born alive, it is a viviparous animal, in a litter of about 30 or more young.
+Being a viviparous animal, the young are born alive, with a litter of about 30 or more young.
 This reproductive form is not so common among snakes.
 According to University of Georgia biologist Whit Gibbons, only 15-20% of the 9,000 known snake species are viviparous.

 Up to 90 hatchlings have been observed in a litter.
 But not all hatchlings survive.